jandelgado/rabtap/README.md

                       single JSON file.
 JSON body is base64 encoded.
 Otherwise metadata and body (as-is) are saved separately.
  -k, --insecure       allow insecure TLS connections (no certificate check).
+ --mode=MODE          mode for info command.
+One of "byConnection", "byExchange".
+                      [default: byExchange]
  -n, --no-color       don't colorize output (also environment variable NO_COLOR) --no-auto-ack        disable auto-ack in subscribe mode.
 This will lead to
                       unacked messages on the broker which will be requeued when the channel is closed.
  -o, --omit-empty     don't show echanges without bindings in info command.
+ --format=FORMAT      output format for info command.
+One of "text", "dot".
+                      [default: text]
  --reason=REASON      reason why the connection was closed
                       [default: closed by rabtap].
  -r, --routingkey KEY routing key to use in publish mode.
  --saveto DIR         also save messages and metadata to DIR.